Bardolph-Automation-Inc/bardolph/docs/command_line.rst

 `LightSet.discover` in `tests/fake_light_set.py`.

 Use of the -s option requires the use of ticks or quotation marks to contain the script, which will always contain more than one word.
-For example to turn on all the lights, wait 60 seconds, and turn them off again, you can do the following from the command line:
+For example, to turn on all the lights, wait 60 seconds, and turn them off again, you can do the following from the command line:

 .. code-block:: bash